onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 the best nationalism is one that seeks to cooperate with others

-Permanent record, but for those with the most influence
+Permanent record, but for those with the most influence - if we'll be legible to the system - the system should be legible to us - it's only fair

 meritocracy